Camille Seaman The Big Cloud

 The Lovely Monster over the Farm, 19:15 CST, Lodgepole, Nebraska, 22 June 2012, 2012

-Seaman was not prepared for how overwhelming the experience could be — the smells of the charged particles, the sweetness of the grass and the pavement before it rains, the colours of the clouds and the light of the sky and the lightning.
+She was not prepared for just how overwhelming the experience of chasing could be, just how visceral and multi-sensory.
+There were the smells of the charged particles, the sweetness of the grass, the pavement just before it rains, as well as the sight of the wind blowing the wheat or cornfields, the colours of the clouds, the light of the sky, and the lightning.

-It was important to remember the pain and destruction these storms inflicted on local people, never knowing when a tornado could come through.
-But Seaman’s images speak to the duality of all things — there is no creation without destruction, a cloud can be beautiful, terrible or both.
-There is no art more dramatic than that created by nature.
+The experience taught Seaman to feel great empathy and compassion for local people.
+Her images were never about what these storms destroyed or the pain and damage they inflicted.
+She always wanted them to speak to the duality of all things – there is no creation without destruction; a cloud can be beautiful, terrible, or both – the embodiment of the sublime.
+There is no art more dramatic, in scale or emotion, than that created by nature.
 At the end of the day, we are the storm.

 About the photographer